henrygustavo/data_set/README.md

   *	Anomalous Consume Similar (ACS): These are the hourly consumptions where there are three consecutive consumptions with very similar values (+ -1Liter), which is considered anomalous.The file "anomalous_consume_similar_ACS.json" belongs to this scenario and has 32 test cases.

   *	Anomalous Consume Negative (ACN):These are the hourly consumptions in which during the last 24 hours there has been a negative trend in the accumulated consumption of water(e.g totalConsume in record ids 69192,69193) or a negative consumption has been registered.The file "anomalous_consume_negative_ACN.json" belongs to this scenario and has 68 test cases.

-Finally, All the test cases has the field "isAnomalous" and indicates if the system should trigger (1) or not (0) an alert due to a leakage.